Skip to navigation Skip to content

 Working at a range of scales - from landscape to plant to microbe

-The Ecological Science department studies the ecology and physiology of whole organisms (and parts of organisms), populations, communities, ecosystems and component processes, covering a wide range of biodiversity from microorganisms, fungi, plants and animals, to landscape-scale processes covering multiple land uses ranging from lowland arable and upland agriculture to Arctic-Alpine mountain tops.
-Our expertise in these different areas covers the spectrum of eco-physiological responses and the uses chemical and molecular methods to characterise the diversity and functional state of agricultural, semi-natural and natural systems as well as using mathematical modelling and develop innovative techniques such as the creation of "transparent" soil and the use of participatory GIS.
+Our work covers a wide range of above- and below-ground biodiversity and systems from microorganisms, fungi, plants and animals to landscape-scale processes covering multiple land uses ranging from lowland arable and upland agriculture to arctic-alpine mountain tops.
+Our expertise in these different areas covers the spectrum of eco-physiological responses, using a wide range of methods (chemical, molecular, soil physics, remote sensing, and "classic” field ecology approaches) to characterise the diversity and functional state of agricultural, semi-natural and natural systems.
+We also use mathematical modelling and numerical ecology, and develop innovative techniques to deliver our high quality research.

-Agroecology: Looking at how plants, invertebrates and microbes interact forming a dynamic ecosystem to support long term economic take off in all land uses and crops in Scotland.
+AgroecologyExamines how plants, invertebrates and microbes interact with people and land management practices, forming a dynamic ecosystem to support long term economic off take in many types of land uses and crops.

 Research